162nd Wing

-The 162nd Wing (162 WG) is a unit of the Arizona Air National Guard, stationed at Morris Air National Guard Base, Arizona.
-If activated to federal service, the wing is gained by the United States Air Force Air Education and Training Command.
+The 162nd Wing is a unit of the Arizona Air National Guard, stationed at Morris Air National Guard Base, Arizona.
+If activated to federal service, the wing is gained by the United States Air Force Air Combat Command.

 Mission

 The primary mission of the 162nd Wing is education and flight training of international F-16 Fighting Falcon aircrews.
 In addition, the wing performs air defense and homeland protection of the United States.

 Units

 The 162nd consists of the following units: